 Many companies, craft businesses, hospitals and care facilities depend on experts from abroad.
 This is why the Federal Government introduced the Recognition Act in 2012 as a new instrument to secure the availability of skilled workers in Germany.
 The Act has proven effective: nine out of ten skilled professionals with foreign vocational qualifications find gainful employment after a successful recognition procedure.

-In the past, only a very limited number of people who came to Germany with professional and vocational qualifications were able to apply for qualification recognition.
-The Recognition Act has changed this and introduces a standardized and transparent procedure for all federally regulated professions.
+Before the Recognition Act entered into force, only very few skilled professionals who had come to Germany could have their vocational qualifications assessed.
+The Recognition Act has changed that and introduces a standardized and transparent procedure for all professions governed by federal law.
 This provides the basis for establishing the equivalence of a foreign qualification with a corresponding German qualification.
-In many cases equivalence is a prerequisite to work in one's profession or to start a business in Germany.
-This is especially true for "regulated professions" such as trades that require authorization, for medical doctors, and for nurses or pharmacists.
+In many cases equivalence is a prerequisite for working in one's profession or starting a business in Germany.
+This is especially true for regulated professions such as trades that require authorization, for medical doctors, and for nurses or pharmacists.
 The Recognition Act improves opportunities for individuals who have gained professional qualifications abroad to practice their learned professions in Germany and thereby assures that these individuals can be better integrated into the labour market.

 The recognition procedure is generally a prerequisite for the immigration of skilled staff from third countries, also in accordance with the Skilled Immigration Act which entered into force on 1 March 2020.
 This applies in particular to skilled professionals with vocational qualifications and for those seeking employment in regulated professions.
 The procedure creates transparency and provides quality assurance for both employer and employee.